myshov/awesome-mobile-web-development/README.md

 - [Get Started with Remote Debugging Android Devices]( https://developers.google.com/web/tools/chrome-devtools/remote-debugging/) - Debug your web app on Adroid with Chrome DevTools.
 - [Guidelines For Mobile Web Development](https://www.smashingmagazine.com/guidelines-for-mobile-web-development/) - The compilation of good articles about mobile web development.
 - [How To Poison The Mobile User](https://www.smashingmagazine.com/2016/10/how-to-poison-the-mobile-user/) - An overview of negative practices on mobile sites.
+- [How Web Content Can Affect Power Usage](https://webkit.org/blog/8970/how-web-content-can-affect-power-usage/) - What you can do with web app to achieve better battery life.
 - [Learn AMP by Example](https://ampbyexample.com) - A hands-on introduction to Accelerated Mobile Pages focusing on code and live samples.
 - [Mobile Search UX 8 Obstacles](https://blog.algolia.com/mobile-search-ux-8-obstacles/) - Series of articles about mobile search UX.
 - [Mobile Web Best Practices](https://www.w3.org/TR/mobile-bp/) - A little bit out of date but still useful list of best practices for mobile websites from W3C.